 One day it hit me.
 I’d read books on Southern Conjure, New Orleans Voodoo, and Appalachian folk magic, but I’d never read anything on Florida folk magic.
 In my naivete, I thought it would be a quick internet search.
 But when Google gave me no results, I realized I had to dig deeper.
 This simple question sent me on a sunny, albeit sometimes muddled, magical journey that went far beyond what I initially imagined.
-From the southern tip to the panhandle, I discovered the sunshine state has a colorful history of folk magic, remedies, native shamanism and witch lore as vibrant as the people who’ve lived in it over the years.
+From the southern tip to the panhandle, I discovered the sunshine state has a colorful history of folk magic, remedies, native shamanism and witch lore as vibrant as the people who’ve lived in it over the centuries.

 The Timucuan tribe lived and thrived in present-day Florida from ancient times until the early nineteenth century when they were wiped out by European disease, slave trade, and war.
 Archaeology confirms the Native people had a wide range of Florida folk magic beliefs and traditions.